FERPA

 The Family Educational Rights and Privacy Act (FERPA) affords eligible students certain rights with respect to their education records.
 (An “eligible student” under FERPA is a student who is 18 years of age or older or who attends a postsecondary institution at any age.)
 These rights include:

-2. The right to request the amendment of the student’s education records that the student believes is inaccurate, misleading, or otherwise in violation of the student’s privacy rights under FERPA.
+The right to request the amendment of the student’s education records that the student believes are inaccurate or misleading.
+Students may ask to amend a record they believe is incorrect or misleading.
+Grades are not subject to challenge.

 Family Policy Compliance Office